bowman2001/perplexdoc/content/doc/intro/writing/index.md

 Our options here are tied to the way we wrap the _Markdown_.

 With Hard Wraps
 : When we us hard line wraps, to manually limit our _Markdown_ line length, we can’t use them to indicate _intentional_ line breaks inside of text blocks anymore.
-We need the special syntax _Commonmark_ provides.
+We need the special syntax _CommonMark_ provides.

 With Soft Wraps
 : If the lines are not wrapped, a line break is the intuitive way to place an _intentional_ one.
 {.dl-loose}

-See the page [Line Break][lb] for the configuration setting and the question of _Commonmark_-compliance.
+See the page [Line Break][lb] for the configuration setting and the question of _CommonMark_-compliance.

 ## Special characters
 All available characters—more general _glyphs_—can be used in _Markdown_, either directly as _Unicode_ or as _HTML entities_ (like `&para;` for &para;—see [Entities]({{< relref "specialchar#html-entities" >}})).
 You may nonetheless get into trouble with glyphs, which are missing in the fonts for your website.
 But this is a general web-font issue independent of _Markdown_ rendering.